MxSxC1/MxSxC1WeatherSleet/README.md

 Downpour - Very Heavy Rain

-Dancing Through Rainbows - This Is Crazy & Can Makes You Feel Sick - Not quite sure have a use for it so low priority.
+Dancing Through Rainbows - This Is Crazy & Can Make You Feel Sick - Not quite sure have a use for it so low priority.

 MxSxC1

 The Dark Is A Cold Lonely Shadow

+We are looking at publishing to Modrinth.
+We are under no circumstances going to look into Curse/Forge/Overwolf - unless they mend their ways.
+Then again we did produce TechnoPiggy, and are considering giving him wings...

 www.miscreat.co.uk